marloes3105/mouse-scartrace/README.md

 The scar pipeline consists of two parts:
 1. scars_pipeline.sh - this processes raw fastq files to a count table.
 2. 20190627_ScarsPipeline_VAN2988.ipynb - this takes the count table as input and transforms raw counts to allele counts, to eventually cluster cells based on their scar pattern.
+You can find these scripts in the folder scar-analysis.

 ### 1. scars_pipeline.sh
 This pipeline runs on modules from the [SingleCellMultiOmics package](https://github.com/BuysDB/SingleCellMultiOmics).
 You need to download this first into your environment to be able to use the scripts.